*This post may contain affiliate links as I am a participant of the Amazon Associate Program. When you click through and make a qualifying purchase,

 - 1 black outdoor grade doormat, (Note: these come in a variety of colors from the Dollar Tree.
 I chose black because it looks like a chalkboard)

-- various colors of acrylic paints
+- assorted colors of acrylic paints

-- various colors of jumbo sidewalk chalk
+- 1 pack of jumbo sidewalk chalk

-- various sizes of craft paint brushes
+- several different sizes of craft paint brushes

 - 1 plastic drop cloth/table cover for painting

 - 1 can of NeverWet WaterProof Spray (to seal the paint from harsh weather)

 All of the supplies above can be found at your local Dollar Tree for, you guessed it, $1 plus tax.

 Since I already have all of the supplies I need to create this project on-hand from my previous projects, it did not cost me anything extra except for the time and labor it took for me to create it.

 However, if you do not want to visit your local Dollar Tree for the aforementioned supplies, you can easily order them on Amazon and have them delivered right to your door, making it more convenient for you.